carlosplf/tensorflow-flowers-classifier/README.md

 # Learning Tensorflow

-Flowers images classifier based on Tensorflow tutorial.
+Flower image classifier based on Tensorflow tutorial.

 ### How to run